 When it comes to charging your MAGFAST power bank, you can do so wirelessly.
 There is also micro-USB plus a built-in USB-C cable should you require.
-You could also magnetically snap a product – such as MAGFAST Road – to the likes of MAGFAST Life to charge up your portable power supply whilst on the go via the 12v car input.
+You could also magnetically snap a product – such as MAGFAST Road – to the likes of MAGFAST Life to charge up your long lasting portable charger whilst on the go via the 12v car input.

 With MAGFAST’s power banks there are multiple ways to get power in to keep them topped up, and multiple ways to get power out to charge your devices.
 With Extreme, there’s an added extra: the 12V 500A port means that, with a set of MAGFAST jumper cables, you can even jump start your car – yes, really.

 Can I charge my phone with USB-C?